 @JooqTest configures a DSLContext.
-Regular @Component beans are not loaded into the ApplicationContext.
 The following example shows the @JooqTest annotation in use:

 '''

 import org.jooq.DSLContext;

 import org.junit.jupiter.api.Test;

 import org.springframework.boot.test.autoconfigure.jooq.JooqTest;

 @JooqTest

 class ExampleJooqTests {

 @Autowired

 private DSLContext dslContext;

 }

 '''

 JOOQ tests are transactional and roll back at the end of each test by default.
 If that is not what you want, you can disable transaction management for a test or for the whole test class as shown in the JDBC example.